 - Harvard Medical School

 Infection with HIV reduces the immune system's ability to fight infections.
-Certain bacteria, viruses, fungi, and other organisms, which do not usually cause infections in healthy people, can cause infections in people with a weakened immune system; these are called opportunistic infections.
+Certain bacteria, viruses, fungi, and other organisms, which do not usually cause infections in healthy people, can cause infections in people with a weakened immune system; these are called "opportunistic" infections.
 One way to measure the strength of the immune system of a patient with HIV is to measure the T cell count (also called the CD4 count).
 When the T cell count is below 200 cells/microL, the patient has developed AIDS and is at risk for opportunistic infections.
 However, many opportunistic infections can be prevented by taking certain antibiotics and antifungal medications.
 HIV medications can also boost the T cell count, so the risk of opportunistic infections declines with ongoing treatment.
-An explanation of T cell counts is available in a separate topic review.
+An explanation of T cell counts is available separately.
 (See "Patient education: Initial treatment of HIV (Beyond the Basics)".)

 Other topic reviews about the treatment of HIV are available separately.
 (See "Patient education: Initial treatment of HIV (Beyond the Basics)" and "Patient education: Tips for taking HIV medications (Beyond the Basics)".)

 WHO NEEDS PREVENTIVE TREATMENT

 Specific treatments to prevent opportunistic infections are recommended in the following cases:

 ●HIV-infected people with a T cell count <200 cells/microL to prevent pneumocystis pneumonia (PCP).